trevorvaughan-ux/hanuman-demo/HANUMAN_SKELETON.md

 ## THE CEMENT (why this skeleton holds)
-The whiteboard is built so **every breath is just one block of plain settings**: a name, a tag (calm/focus/anxious), a timing pattern, and HANi's words.
+The whiteboard is built so **every breath is just one block of plain settings**: a name, a tag (calm/focus/anxious), a timing pattern, and Hani's words.
 Adding a breath = adding one block.
 No re-engineering.

 This same pattern is how the other modules will pour in later.
 The engine doesn't